Sanskar-12/Most-Scalable-Ecommerce-Platform/README.md

-# E-Commerce Website
+# E-Commerce Webapp ( NovaMarket )

-An E-Commerce Website built using the **MERN Stack** with the following technologies:
+An E-Commerce Webapp built using the **MERN Stack** with the following technologies:

 - **TypeScript** for type-safe development.
 - **Express.js** for backend server.